Woodehh/Neodius/README.md

 NEO, formerly Antshares, is China's first ever open source blockchain.
 Founded in 2014, NEO’s mission has been to reinvent the way commerce is done.
 So basically it's just another improved Bitcoin rip-off.
 However, NEO has a lot of extra features which make it a good investment.

 ## But what does Neodius do?
-Neodius was built with the idea to have a better insight into your Neo Crypto assets (love those hypie words :).
+Neodius was built with the idea to have a better insight into your Neo Crypto assets (love those hippie words :).
 Since NEO has that awesome GAS ([neotogas.com click on about](https://neotogas.com)), it's good to see how much you have and how much you can claim.
 But most importantly, you want to know how many beers you can buy with your NEO :beer:.
 So i have implemented an automatic conversion from NEO to a (realistic) fiat value.

 ## What are the features?
 Probably the most important is: